xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 The xCDL configuration can be later edited, either manually with a text editor, or with the xCDL configuration tools.

-There is one xCDL configuration for each build configuration.
+There is one xCDL configuration for each build configuration, but the same xCDL configuration can be used in multiple build configurations, for example, to test builds with multiple toolchain versions.

 #### Interaction with the component developers